Who Needs to Comply

 Registered Financial Advisers (RFAs)

-RFAs are individuals and they can give advice or provide discretionary investment management services for category 2 products.
-They can also provide class services and services to wholesale clients.
+RFAs are individuals and they can give financial advice in relation to a category 2 product.
+They can also provide class advice and investment planning services to retail clients and financial adviser services to wholesale clients.

 Authorised Financial Advisers (AFAs)